accurascan/AccuraFinger/README.md

     - key.license
     Generate your Accura license from https://accurascan.com/developer/dashboard

-## 1. Setup Accura OCR
+## 1. Setup Accura Finger
-* Require `key.license` to implement Accura OCR in to your app
+* Require `key.license` to implement Accura Finger SDK in to your app
 #### Step 1 : To initialize sdk on app start:

     FingerEngine fingerEngine = new FingerEngine();